lumail/lumail/CONTRIBUTING.md

 contributors are always welcomed, and if you report an issue with your intended change, or questions about the approach to take, it will be responded to promptly.

-To ensure consistency we wish all code to be formatted in an identical fashion, this can be achieved by running `make indent` within the source tree.

 There is a brief overview of the code structure, layout, and standards in [the HACKING file](HACKING.md).